 Stansted airport is 62km north of London near Bishops Stortford.
 This makes getting to Stansted airport from London harder and more expensive than Heathrow.
-The 3rd biggest airport in the London area and 4th biggest in the UK, it isn’t in the same league as Heathrow or Gatwick in the south.
-A more carbon neutral and newer airport, Stansted caters for the low-cost carrier airlines and services mainly European destinations and other charter carriers.
-Rail, coach, taxi and car/hire car are all options in getting to this outer London airport.
+The 3rd biggest airport in the London area and 4th biggest in the UK, Stansted isn’t in the same league as Heathrow or Gatwick in the south.
+A more carbon-neutral and newer airport, Stansted caters for the low-cost carrier airlines and services mainly European destinations and other charter carriers.
+Rail, coach, taxi, and car/hire car are all options in getting to Stansted Airport from London itself.

 By Taxi or Mini Cab.

-A taxi/mini cab is another option.
+A taxi/minicab is another option.
 Getting a fixed rate will be best if you don’t want to catch a bus or train, particularly for small groups.
-A London black cabs fare could be more more than your plane ticket, stick to the cheaper mini cabs.
-This isn’t the cheapest way to get to Stansted, but will suit some people who are traveling together.
+A London black cabs fare could be more than your plane ticket, stick to the cheaper minicabs.
+This isn’t the cheapest way to get to Stansted but will suit some people who are travelling together.

 I first flew out of Stansted back in ’98 and it has certainly changed in that time.
 It’s a new airport and is pleasant enough to spend a few hours waiting for your flight.
 My wife flew out of Stansted recently and had nothing but good things to say, the whole check in, security and passports process flowed really well and there were plenty of food options and places with wifi to sit.